infojam-james/Test-Cases/first-aid-1.md

 ##Assumptions
 + A supported browser is being used.
 + The user has completed all other mandatory fields in the incident reporting form.
++ The incident did not involve a fatality.

 ##Test Steps: